-You have to help them with everything and they suddenly have an emergency to attend to when it is your turn to ask them for their help, yeah, we all know where this goes. (this especially happens when there's an assignment to be completed.)
+You have to help them with everything and they suddenly have an emergency to attend to when it is your turn to ask them for their help, yeah, we all know how this goes. (this especially happens when there's an assignment to be completed.)

 Can it get any more obvious?